Wagyu: United States

 In the United States, some Japanese Wagyu cattle are cross-bred with American Angus stock.
-Meat from this cross-breed is marketed as "American-Style Kobe Beef", or "Wangus", although many American retailers simply (inaccurately) refer to it as Wagyu.
+Meat from this cross-breed may be marketed as "American-Style Kobe Beef", or "Wangus", although many American retailers simply (inaccurately) refer to it as Wagyu.
 Wagyu were first competitively exhibited at the National Western Stock Show in 2012.
 Other U.S. Wagyu breeders have full-blooded animals directly descended from original Japanese bloodlines, that are registered through the American Wagyu Association.

 Canada

 Wagyu cattle farming in Canada appeared after 1991 when the Canadian Wagyu Association was formed.
-Wagyu style cattle and farms in Canada are found in Alberta, Saskatchewan, Ontario, Quebec, British Columbia, Prince Edward Island, and Newfoundland and Labrador.
-Canadian Wagyu beef products are exported to the US (including Hawaii), Australia, New Zealand, and Europe.
+Wagyu style cattle and farms in Canada are located in Alberta, Saskatchewan, Ontario, Quebec, British Columbia, Prince Edward Island, and Newfoundland and Labrador.
+Canadian Wagyu beef products are exported to the United States (including Hawaii), Australia, New Zealand, Korea, Taiwan, Singapore, Hong Kong and Europe.

 United Kingdom

 In 2008, a herd of Wagyu cattle was imported to North Yorkshire, first becoming available for consumption in 2011.
-Since 2011 there have been Wagyu herds in Scotland.
+Since 2011, there have been Wagyu herds in Scotland.

-The Wagyu Breeders Association Ltd was established in July 2014.
+There are British & Irish Wagyu Fullbloods registered through the British Wagyu Breeders Association.

+Brazil

+Brazilian Wagyu is regulated and promoted by the Brazilian Wagyu Association, a member of the World Wagyu Council.

+Germany

+German Wagyu is regulated and promoted by the German Wagyu Association, a member of the World Wagyu Council.

+South Africa

+South African Wagyu is regulated and promoted by the Wagyu Society of South Africa, a member of the World Wagyu Council.

+Namibia

+Namibian Wagyu is regulated and promoted by the Namibian Wagyu Society, a member of the World Wagyu Council.

+New Zealand

+New Zealand Wagyu is regulated and promoted by the New Zealand Wagyu Breeders, a member of the World Wagyu Council.